 This post is about knee pain manifesting as an overuse injury.
 It is not about knee pain caused by sudden trauma like bike crashes.
 There is a section at the end about pre exisiting knee injuries, but the major thrust of this post is overuse injuries to the knee caused by the repetitive action of cycling.

-A couple of years ago I gave a presentation at a sports medicine conference.
+Some years ago I gave a presentation at a sports medicine conference.
 I arrived early and listened to the entire presentation before mine which was given by a Norwegian based Aussie physio named Ben Clarsen.
 Ben was a physio for the pro team Francaise des Jeux at the time and his address was about the frequency and severity of injuries amongst the riders of the top 5 UCI ranked pro teams over a year, measured in terms of enforced time off training and racing.
 Ben had surveyed the 5 teams medical staff about this and his report was the highlight of the weekend for me.

 According to Ben’s survey, low back pain was the most common problem and over a full year, the top 5 UCI ranked teams lost 2 – 3 days of training or racing per rider due to low back pain.
 That doesn’t mean that every rider experienced low back pain, though 40% did.
 What it means is that if there are 30 riders in a squad, then a total of 60 – 90 total rider /days of training or racing were lost annually due to low back pain.
 Knee pain was the next most frequent occurrence with something like 32% of riders experiencing knee pain over a year.
 However, the effects of knee pain on training and racing were more severe than low back pain, with the average amount of time lost to training or racing being 10 – 12 days per rider across the squads.
 To put that in perspective, knee pain was the major reason for injury related time off the bike.
 Knee pain resulted in 4 to 5 times more enforced time off the bike than did low back pain.